Amazon Sponsored Brands: This makes your brand stand out among thousands!

 • Images and videos can be used, which often further enhance performance.

-What are Amazon Sponsored Brands Ads?
+What are Amazon Sponsored Brands ads?

-What are Amazon Sponsored Brands Videos?
+What are Amazon Sponsored Brands videos?

 Where are Amazon’s Sponsored Brands displayed?

-Who can purchase Sponsored Brands Ads?
+Who can buy Sponsored Brands ads?

 SL Repricer_CTA

-Amazon Sponsored Brands Ads may be among the first advertising formats that marketplace sellers try – but that doesn’t mean they should be discarded as the advertiser’s expertise increases.
+Amazon Sponsored Brands Ads may be among the first advertising formats that marketplace sellers try out – but that doesn’t mean they should be discarded as the advertiser’s expertise increases.
 On the contrary!
-They not only enhance the visibility of the brand on Amazon but can also push individual products.
+They not only increase the visibility of the brand on Amazon but can also push individual products.
 Additionally, they often have a better RoAS than other PPC ads.

 Image credits in the order of the images: © Kevin Carden – stock.adobe.com / Fig. 1 @ amazon.de / Fig. 2 @ perpetua.com